-There is still a need for a reference: many loci will be homozygous even for non-inbred individuals.
+There is still a need for a reference: for a locus such as a SNP with a small number of alleles many loci will be homozygous even for non-inbred individuals.
 Therefore we compare the proportion of loci with matching alleles for an individual with the matching proportion for pairs of alleles taken one from each of two individuals: is allele matching higher within than between individuals?